 All of our estimates are reviewed annually with an independent actuarial firm.
 We also review certain assumptions and methodologies on a quarterly basis.
 If we determine that adjustments to an earlier estimate are appropriate, such adjustments are recorded in the quarter in which they are identified.
 Although we believe that we are cautious in our assumptions, and in the application of our methodologies, we cannot be certain that our ultimate payments will not vary, perhaps materially, from the estimates we have made.
-Adjustments to our claims reserves will increase current year net income if our current estimates of prior year claims reserves are lower than the initial estimates or will decrease net income if our current estimates of prior year claims reserves are greater than the initial estimates
+Adjustments to our claims reserves will increase current year net income if our current estimates of prior year claims reserves are greater than the initial estimates.